sm1lexops/aws-bootcamp-cruddur-2023/journal/week1.md

 docker build -t backend-flask ./backend-flask # build container with name `backend-flask`
 ```

-> You should get something like this status
+> You should get status like this

 ```sh
 Successfully built cdd5c72cf552